 Statement of Financial Affairs — A series of questions a debtor is required to answer in writing regarding income sources, property transfers, lawsuits by creditors, etc.

 Undersecured Claim — A debt secured by property that is worth less than the amount of debt.

 Understanding these words is beneficial when going through the bankruptcy process.
 However, knowing these terms is likely not enough to handle filing bankruptcy alone.
-If you are facing bankruptcy, hiring a knowledgeable and experienced attorney will help you throughout this complicated process.
-If you are in the Santa Ana area and need legal representation, call The Law Offices of Charles W. Daff to schedule your free initial consultation today.
+If you are facing bankruptcy, hiring a knowledgeable and experienced bankruptcy attorney will help you throughout this complicated process.
+If you are considering filing bankruptcy, call on Charles W. Daff, Bankruptcy Attorney.
+With over 43 years of experience in bankruptcy law, you can trust Charles W. Daff to navigate this overwhelming time and guide you through this legal process.
+If you reside in Orange County, Riverside County, San Bernardino County or Los Angeles County and are considering filing for bankruptcy, contact us today to schedule your free initial consultation.